0xfaded/pimatch/README.md

 GPLv3

+## Building

+A copy of DBoW used by ORB_SLAM is included in the `demo/` directory.
+In order to build the `HammingTreeDemo`, DBoW must be build first.

+The default version of g++ installed on the raspberry pi may crash when compiling DBoW.
+In this case, use g++-6 or later.

 ## Core Primitives
 The library provides several primitive matching methods which differ only in how the descriptors are arranged in memory.